nahankid/omnidoc/README.md

 ## Contributing to OmniDoc

-Fork, fix, then send me a pull request.
+Fork, fix, then send me a pull request..

 ## License